 - Department IT: Only a few departments (mainly in SCI) have their own IT staff.
 Others have people such as laboratory managers which may be able to provide some useful advice.
 Known links: CS, NBE, PHYS, Math.

 - Science-IT: Overlaps with SCI department IT groups.
 They run the Triton cluster and support scientific computing.
 Their services may be used throughout the entire university, but support is organized from the departments which fund them.
 The core Science-IT departments are CS, NBE, and PHYS.
 Science-IT runs a weekly SciComp garage, where we provide hands on support for anything related to scientific computing.
-This site (scicomp.aalto.fi) is the main home, but there is also an formal site.
+This site (scicomp.aalto.fi) is the main home, read more about us on the about page.

 - Aalto IT Services (ITS): Provides central IT infrastructure.
 They have a “Services for Research” group, but it is less specialized than Science-IT.
 ITS may be the first place to contact if not in the School of Science.
 Their infrastructure is used in all schools including SCI, and the base on which everyone builds.
 Their instructions are on aalto.fi, but most importantly the already-mentioned IT Services for Research page.
 Contact via servicedesk.